italolelis/outboxer/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report for Outboxer.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report :pencil: reproduce the behavior :computer: :computer: and find related reports :mag_right:.

 Before creating bug reports, please check if the bug was already reported before as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue on provide the following information.
+Create an issue providing the following information.

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining how you started Outboxer, e.g. which command exactly you used in the terminal.
-When listing steps, **don't just say what you did, but explain how you did it**.
+When listing steps, **don't just say what you did but explain how you did it**.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.